Edward Helmore

 That would be an earthquake in American politics.
 No other media power in the US has the impact that Fox News has had in the last two decades.
 It has become a driving force of American conservatism, feared for its power by both Republicans and Democrats.
 And condemned by many for its conservative bias and numerous show hosts who have become darlings of the US right and powerful players on their own.

-Figures such as Sean Hannity are huge powerful within the Maga world, while the former host Tucker Carlson – now exiled from the station where he rose to power – has withered outside it and been largely unable to recreate the influence he had while broadcasting to Fox’s viewers.
+Figures such as Sean Hannity are hugely powerful within the Maga world, while the former host Tucker Carlson – now exiled from the station where he rose to power – has withered outside it and been largely unable to recreate the influence he had while broadcasting to Fox’s viewers.

 Gaming out the different scenarios at stake in Reno is water cooler talk at Fox News’s midtown New York headquarters, with TV hosts discussing a reposition of their own personal brands if liberal-leaning James wins and opening back-channel communications with him if his father and rival brother prevail.